artem-zinnatullin/KEEP/proposals/stdlib/result.md

 Using `Result` as the return type of `Catching` functions poses a problem that it might accidentally get lost, thus losing unhandled exception.

-Consider this code from [Functional bulk manipulation of failures](#functional-bulk-manipulation-of-failures):
+Consider this code from [Functional bulk manipulation of errors](#functional-bulk-manipulation-of-errors):

 ```kotlin
 readFilesCatching(files).map { result ->